Fast DNG decoding on CPU

 - Fastvideo LJ Decoder (16-bit data): 60–70 MPix/s

 The fastest result of lossless jpeg decoding could be achieved with Fastvideo LJ Decoder due to highly-optimized Huffman decompression routines.
 We utilize that library to speedup DNG decoding at Fast CinemaDNG Processor software.
-This is very important issue to insure smooth video preview for CinemaDNG footages in realtime.
+This is very important issue to ensure smooth video preview for CinemaDNG footages in realtime.